EBZebra/docs/edge/source/guide/datawedge.md

 1. DataWedge contains a hidden RhoElements profile associated with Enterprise Browser that disables scanner input on some newer Android devices.
 As a result, the scanner remains disabled when Enterprise Browser comes into the foreground.
 2. While initializing Enterprise Browser, a newly created EMDK Barcode Manager instance sends a message that disables DataWedge scanner input.

-The following settings correct both of these issues, and will prevent all known scenarios from disabling DataWedge scanning when Enterprise Browser is present on the device.
+The following settings correct both of these issues, and will prevent these known scenarios from disabling DataWedge scanning when Enterprise Browser is present on the device.

 ####Setting 1: DataWedge Profile

-1. **Export the DataWedge Profile0** from the device (DW Profiles->Settings->Export Profile)
+1. **Export the DataWedge Profile0** from the device **(DW Profiles->Settings->Export Profile)**.
-2. Move the exported (.db) file to a PC and open in an editor
+2. Move the exported (.db) file to a PC and open in an editor.
-3. Make the RhoElements profile visible and **remove the Enterprise Browser association** from Associated/apps section
+3. Make the RhoElements profile visible and **remove the Enterprise Browser association** from Associated/apps section.
-4. **Save and move the new profile** to the device
+4. **Save and move the new profile** to the device.
-5. In DataWedge, **import the new DataWedge profile** (DW Profiles->Settings->Import)
+5. In DataWedge, **import the new DataWedge profile (DW Profiles->Settings->Import)**.
-5. In DataWedge, **create a new Enterprise Browser profile**
+5. In DataWedge, **create a new Enterprise Browser profile**.
-6. **Enable Barcode Input and Keystroke Output** in the new profile
+6. **Enable Barcode Input and Keystroke Output** in the new profile.

-> **NOTE**: When the profiles above are enabled in DataWedge, Enterprise Browser Barcode 4.x and Scanner 2.x APIs will no longer function; the scanning hardware will be locked by DataWedge.
+> **NOTE**: When the profiles above are enabled in DataWedge, Enterprise Browser Barcode 4.x and Scanner 2.x APIs will not function; the scanning hardware will be locked by DataWedge.
 To return control to EB, disable the DataWedge and Enterprise Browser profiles in the DataWedge app, set the usedwforscanning tag value to 0 (see below) and restart the EB app.

 ####Setting 2: DataWedge Tag
 Enterprise Browser 1.4 and higher addresses the EMDK issue with a new tag in the `Config.xml` file called `useDWforScanning`. **A tag value of 1 forces scanning through DataWedge**; a value of 0 (the default) will disable DataWedge scanning and revert to Enterprise Browser APIs on devices with EMDK installed.
 For more information, please refer to the [DataWedge tag section](../guide/configreference?usedwforscanning) of the Config.xml Reference.

+NOTE: An Enterprise Browser app that uses Barcode APIs will prevent DataWedge and other apps from accessing the scanner.
+To release scanner control, quit the EB app.

 ##Barcode Scanning Options